 About the author

-Aliya Itzkowitz is a Senior Consultant at FT Strategies.
+Aliya Itzkowitz is a Manager at FT Strategies.
 She has over five years of experience across Media, Finance and Technology.
 Previously, she worked at Dataminr, bringing A.I. technology to newsrooms across EMEA.
 Prior to that, she worked as a journalist at Bloomberg and was a member of the British National Fencing Team.
 She has a BA from Harvard University and an MBA from Said Business School, University of Oxford.